 This year, the Grant Program will offer the usual 8 PTTs that we have offered in the past.
 Our grant program is open to researchers from around the world and will allow the winners to choose the model of PTT that they want to use from our entire line of PTTs, including GPS units.
 This line includes solar PTTs as small as 5 grams, along with parrot neck collars, leg band units, and/or neck collar units.

-North Star is temporarily ceasing to accept new orders of GSM CTTs.
+North Star is temporarily ceasing to accept new orders of GSM cellular transmitters.
 We expect this cessation to last for a matter of weeks, or perhaps a month or two at most.

 Roll out of New GPS GSM transmitters

-North Star is rolling out our new line of GPS GSM transmitters, which we affectionately call Cellular Transmitter Terminals, or CTTs.
-These CTTs collect GPS locations on a schedule and transmit them to our custom designed www data portal via the GSM cellular networks in virtually real time.
-Here is a 55 gram solar CTT that was just deployed in Montana on a Golden Eagle.
+North Star is rolling out our new line of GPS GSM transmitters, which we affectionately call Cellular Transmitter Terminals.
+These cellular transmitters collect GPS locations on a schedule and transmit them to our custom-designed online data portal via the GSM cellular networks in virtually real time.
+Here is a 55-gram solar cellular transmitter that was just deployed in Montana on a Golden Eagle.